edbeeching/godot_rl_agents_examples/examples/3DLander/readme.md

 `Regenerate Terrain` can be used to regenerate the terrain in the inspector after changing settings.
 This is not done automatically after every change as regenerating the terrain could take some time, especially if a lot of subdivisions are used.

+## Training:
+The included onnx file was trained with SB3.

+Because this is the first environment to use only discrete actions which are not fully supported with Godot-RL with SB3 at this moment, this  environment was trained using relevant files [from the discrete actions branch](https://github.com/edbeeching/godot_rl_agents/tree/discrete_actions_experimental) of Godot-RL.

+You may be able to train the environment with the main branch and run inference from Python, but exporting to onnx will need require this branch and is recommended for training as well.

+## Running inference:
+To start inference using the pretrained onnx, open the `testing_scene` in Godot Editor, then press `F6` or click on the scene starting icon:
+[TODO: Add screenshot from Github interface]

+You can adjust the `Speed Up` parameter of the `Sync` node to change the speed of the environment.

+Due to using discrete actions, this environment comes packaged the plugin from the [discrete actions PR](https://github.com/edbeeching/godot_rl_agents_plugin/pull/16), which adds the support.

+## Manually playing:
+You can start the `Manual Test Scene` to control the environment manually.

+[TODO: Add video from Github interface]

+`WASD` activate the 4-direction `navigation` thrusters, `Q` and `E` activate the `rotation` thrusters,
+`SPACE` activates the main `up` thruster.

+The camera is not optimally adjusted for human control, as the scene is mainly there to test out the behavior of the environment.